saif01/fullcalendar-laravel-8-vue-2/README.md

-# Building a Trello Clone using Laravel and Vue
+# Building a Fullcalendar Event Clone using Laravel and Vue
-This is a demo application showing how to fullcalendar npm package use by vue js - v2 with backend laravel- v 8
+This is a demo application showing how to fullcalendar npm package use by vue js - v2 with backend laravel- v8

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.